glpi-project/doc-install/source/command-line.rst

 Enable/Disable maintenance
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-GLPI provides a maintenance mode that can be activatd prior to an update, and deactivated after all has been checked.
+GLPI provides a maintenance mode that can be activated prior to an update, and deactivated after all has been checked.

 Just use the ``glpi:maintenance:enable`` and ``glpi:maintenance:disable`` commands.